 - Fosters effective communication with internal and external stakeholders;

-- Participates in and contributes to regular OCREB team meetings and monthly meetings with the research teams;
+- Participates in and contributes to regular OCREB team meetings;

 - Willing to engage in special projects, when possible.

-- Minimum Bachelor’s degree in health sciences-related field;
+- Minimum Bachelor’s degree; health sciences-related field preferred;

 - Sound knowledge of clinical trial conduct, including front-line experience with study participants;